Click-to-scroll-up Image

 NWS Storm Prediction Center Norman OK

-...THERE IS A SLIGHT RISK OF SEVERE THUNDERSTORMS FROM PARTS OF THE
+...THERE IS A MODERATE RISK OF SEVERE THUNDERSTORMS FROM SOUTHEAST

 ...SUMMARY...